seme4/ssi-consultancy/DeployersGuide.md

 The installation directory specified above is that assumed by sameAs Lite's Makefile:

-* If you wish to use a different directory then provide a different value to `--install-dir`.
+* If you wish to use a different directory then provide a different value to --install-dir.
-* If you wish to use the current directory then leave out `-- --install-dir=/usr/bin` entirely.
+* If you wish to use the current directory then leave out -- --install-dir=/usr/bin entirely.

 Check it has installed: